 Buffalo Nut 菱角

 Buffalo Nut 菱角 is otherwise known as water chestnut, bat nut, or the devil’s pod.
 Each fruit contains one very large seed.
-It is a very unique plant, and the Chinese eat it in the hopes that their children will also grow up to be smart and unique.
-It can be eaten raw or boiled and is additionally used in other dishes like Pork Belly.
+It is a unique plant, and the Chinese eat it hoping that their children will also grow up to be smart and unique.
+It can be eaten raw or boiled and used in other dishes like Pork Belly.
 It is another plant believed to bring well-being and fortune.

 Walnuts 核桃 and Peanuts 花生

 Walnuts 核桃 and Peanuts 花生 are round and auspicious looking, and the Chinese love to eat these nuts at gatherings and occasions.
-They can be eaten whole roasted or salted, and many love boiled peanuts as well.
+They can be eaten whole roasted or salted, and many love boiled peanuts.
 Walnuts are sometimes used as a filling for Mooncakes too.